 What’s the difference between Foul Water Drainage and Surface Water Drainage?

 Properties generally produce two different kinds of water into the surrounding drainage.
-Firstly, there’s foul water drainage – that’s the waste that’s produced by sinks, toilets, washing machines, and so on.
-In addition to foul water, there’s also surface water – generally, that’s the water that’s collected in your gutters and around the house when it rains.
+Firstly, there’s foul water drainage – that’s the waste that’s produced by sinks, toilets, washing machines, and so on (also known as Grey Water).
+In addition to foul water, there’s also surface water (also known as Storm Water) – generally, that’s the water that’s collected in your gutters and drainage around the house, such as from a channel drain when it rains.

 Now, you could be forgiven for thinking that both types of water run into the drainage system and get handled in the same way – but they don’t.
 In fact, the rules for foul water drainage and surface water drainage are quite different – and it’s useful to know those differences.

 Here, we’ve looked at foul water drainage and surface drainage in a little more detail – including how each type of waste water is defined, how they need to be handled, the rules and regulations that surround a property’s drainage system, and a few things that can go wrong that can lead to water drains getting mixed up.

 Before we get started, it’s important to remember that we’re just a call, email, or instant message away if you need expert advice around any part of the drainage or water system in your home.
 Whether you’re browsing products and you’re not sure which to use – or you’re halfway through a project and need some advice, we’re always happy to help.

 What is foul water?

 Foul water is, potentially, heavily contaminated.
 According to the government’s ‘Drainage and waste disposal’ statutory guidance (Building Regulations, Part H) – it’s defined as: